College student pleads guilty to sneaking into Mar-a-Lago

 WEST PALM BEACH, Fla.
-(AP) — A college student has pleaded guilty to sneaking into Mar-a-Lago last fall during one of President Donald Trump’s visits to his Florida club.
+(AP) — A college student pleaded guilty Tuesday to sneaking into Mar-a-Lago during President Donald Trump’s Thanksgiving visit in a manner similar to how a Chinese national gained admission four months later.

-University of Wisconsin student Mark Lindblom apologized Tuesday and received a year’s probation after prosecutors agreed he meant no harm.
+University of Wisconsin student Mark Lindblom apologized Tuesday and received a year’s probation after federal prosecutors agreed he meant no harm when he sneaked into the Palm Beach club.
+Lindblom, who was charged with entering a restricted area, was visiting his grandparents at a neighboring resort on Nov.
+23 when he walked down a beach and got in line with entering Mar-a-Lago members and guests, wanting to see if he could get in.

-Lindblom was visiting his grandparents at a neighboring resort on Nov.
-23 when he stood in line with entering Mar-a-Lago members.
-The Palm Beach Post reports he walked past signs warning that only authorized people were allowed.
-He then went through a metal detector and Secret Service agents let him enter.
+The Palm Beach Post reports Lindblom walked past signs warning that only authorized people were allowed entry.
+The 19-year-old business major from Washington, D.C., then went through a metal detector and Secret Service agents let him enter.

 Most Read Stories